 - Delivery: Online with 3 practical masterclasses (in-person or online)

 - Workload: Approx 20 hours per week

 - Next enrolment: September 2022

 Governance, compliance and financial crime risks are evolving rapidly in the digital space.
 Gain the skills to combat these challenges, close digital vulnerabilities and enhance digital security and trust.

 This blended, top-up MSc was developed with the ICA, ensuring you'll build on your governance, risk and compliance (GRC) and financial crime prevention expertise with the latest global standards.

 Learn leading and up-to-date knowledge

-Benefit from ICA's compliance expertise and the University's Department of Criminology reputation at the forefront of financial crime and fraud research.
+Benefit from ICA's GRC expertise and the University's Department of Criminology reputation at the forefront of financial crime and fraud research.

 Transform your business operations

 Enhance your knowledge and turn science into practice to drive corporate strategy, policy and processes.